• Skip to main content

 Train as a Marist

-Training as a Marist Priest or Brother takes place in Auckland, at the Marist Seminary, and at the Society of Mary’s English-Speaking International Novitiate, at Good Shepherd College, Auckland and later on at the Marist International Theologate in Rome.
+Training as a Marist Priest or Brother begins in Auckland, at the Marist Seminary and Te Kupenga – Catholic Theological College, then continues at the Society of Mary’s English-speaking International Novitiate, and later at the Marist International Theologate in Rome.

 • live as part of the Marist Seminary Community

-• work out whether they would like to go to Novitiate and become a Marist
+• discern whether they would like to go to Novitiate and become a Marist

-• study at Good Shepherd College towards a Batchelor of Theology degree
+• study at Te Kupenga – Catholic Theological College towards a Bachelor of Divinity degree

-During the summer holidays the seminarian will go on pastoral placement generally to one of the various Marist missions around the world.
+He then travels to Rome to study for four years with other Marist seminarians from around the world, at one of the big Roman theological colleges.
+During the summer holidays in Rome the seminarian will generally go on pastoral placement to one of the various Marist missions worldwide.

 After ordination, a newly ordained priest can expect to be placed in a supportive Marist community and occasionally gather with other newly ordained Marists either in New Zealand or in an international English – speaking setting.